thut4/futter-apprentice-lesson/README.md

 # futter-apprentice-lesson

-This repo contains all the demo app and projects associated with the Flutter Apprentice from [Flutter Apprentice](https://www.raywenderlich.com/books/flutter-apprentice)
+This repo contains all the demo app and projects associated with the [Flutter Apprentice](https://www.raywenderlich.com/books/flutter-apprentice)